cginfinity/ignite-docs-v2/docs/developer-guide/basics/flow-control/route-on-context.md

 ---
 id: route-on-context
-title: Route a message based on a context value
+title: Route a Message Based on a Context Value
-sidebar_label: Route On Context
+sidebar_label: Route on Context
 ---

 ## Problem